andrewkdouglas/botbuilder-adapter-github/README.md

 | Event | Description
 |--- |---
 | message | a message from a user received in an issue or pull request
+| direct_message | a message from a user to the bot user received in an issue or pull request (with GithubMessageTypeMiddleware)
+| slash_command | a message starting with a slash command received in an issue or pull request (with GithubMessageTypeMiddleware)
+| *github_event*_*github_action* | all other events processed from github (with GithubEventTypeMiddleware)

 This package includes a set of optional middleware that will modify the type of incoming events.